AdobeDocs/dynamic-media-developer-resources.pt-BR/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-flyout-viewer-20-about/c-html5-flyout-viewer-20-namespace.md

   }, false);
 }
 });
-The same code for viewer served from Scene7 SPS will look like this:
+The same code for viewer served from Dynamic Media Classic will look like this:
 <instance>.setHandlers({
  "initComplete":function() {
   var flyout = <instance>.getComponent("flyout");